1986 Escort Cup: Glenelg 12.7 (79) Sturt 11.12 (78)

 Cornes had swung Wayne Henwood into ruck, where he started to match Sturt’s great Frank Spiel, and the Tigers attacked again.
 Woodlands kicked to James West and from a very acute angle, he never looked like missing.
 4 goals in 7 minutes – the crowd, and Blues coach Mervyn Keane, were beginning to stir.
 Then a boundary umpire pinged a hamstring and reserve Rick Kinnear, a very experienced field umpire, took his place (several uncharitable fans expressed the view that that was his place).
 Sturt went forward and Reynolds had a long shot for a point.
 Merv Keane had been on the phone and Sturt attacked for the next 5 minutes or so but couldn’t score.
 Then Henwood kicked to West, who handballed to Chris McDermott, and ‘Bone’ snuck in a goal under heavy pressure.
 Glenelg were within 5 goals.
 Woodlands marked in the square but he’d nudged his opponent in the back and lost the ball.
 After some toing and froing, Maynard kicked a point.
 But from the kick-in, Fisher gathered, got the ball to Maynard, who gave to Woodlands, surrounded by defenders, and he snapped a goal from the pocket.
 David Darcy exclaimed “Crikey – they’ve kicked 6 in 15 minutes.”**

 It was becoming relentless.
 When Maynard kicked to full forward where Tony Hall out-marked 2 defenders and goaled, Glenelg was up to 9 goals, the Sturt coach was looking a little sick, and we all started thinking “What if…?”
 Another shocking bounce ensued, favouring Hodgeman (an unlikely ruckman) who tapped to West, who hand-passed to McDermott.
 Sturt gained possession and went into attack, and Paynter snapped a point.
 Then Sturt’s best player on the night, Neil Craig, had a set shot that just missed to the left, giving them a 19 point lead.
 It was end-to-end stuff – the Bays went forward and Woodlands, slung as he kicked, got a point.
 Then Wayne Stringer kicked to centre-half forward and West marked and goaled from 45 metres.
-That was the Tiger’s 8th goal and Merv Keane was spitting chips.
+That was the Tiger’s 8th goal of the quarter and Merv Keane was spitting chips.
 He made some changes, including putting Jim Derrington, a good player, back on.
 For several minutes there was desperate punch and counter, as the Sturt players increased the intensity of their efforts to hang on to the lead.
 But Glenelg swept forward and Peter Maynard got what we might perhaps loosely call a ‘soft’ free for a push in the back.
 He put us within a goal.

 A hectic final minute or so saw Sturt clear from defence and from a throw-in on the wing, Robert Klomp put the ball deep in Sturt’s attacking zone.
 Max Kruse ran the gauntlet, kept the ball in play, evaded three opponents and hand-balled to Wayne Stringer.
 He kicked forward where Marshall buttered-up and kicked to full forward.
 The ball came off hands and Woodlands, at full gallop, gloved the ball and snapped…a point.
 That might have been it – Cornes shrugged stoically and remained calm (although he had the pallor of a consumptive under the guillotine).